Most popular self-guided hike

 Guided hike option:

 We can also offer the Lairig Ghru as a guided option which might be a good option if you are on your own as we are not able to combine self-guided groups for insurance reasons.
-Please phone: 01479 831 331 for full details.
+Please phone: 01479 831 331 for full details or visit our contact us page.